 |(a) 1 on every storey containing sanitary compartments; and|

 (b) Where a storey has more than 1 bank of sanitary compartments containing male and female sanitary compartments, at not less than 50% of those banks.

 A primary objective of the Premises Standard is to ensure that dignified and equitable access to buildings and facilities within buildings is provided for all people with a disability and this must include regard for children.

 There are no concessions or exemptions provided in either the Premises Standards or the BCA in relation to the requirements for accessible or ambulant toilets in child care centres.

 Therefore, when preparing or assessing a design for alterations or the construction of a new child care centre there must be the consideration to the needs of children with a disability, including accessible car parking, access into the building and good access to all services and facilities within the building including toilets.

 To satisfy the performance requirements of the Premises Standard and BCA a ‘deemed-to-satisfy’ solution can be adopted but will this meet the needs of the children or the centre?

-As the Premises Standard and BCA are performance based we recommend that designers deviate from the ‘deemed-to-satisfy’ prescriptive approach to meeting the performance requirements and adopt an ‘Performance Solution’ to satisfy performance requirement FP2.1, which also meets the needs of the children and centre.
+As the Premises Standard and BCA are performance-based we recommend that designers deviate from the ‘deemed-to-satisfy’ prescriptive approach to meeting the performance requirements and adopt a ‘Performance Solution’ to satisfy performance requirement FP2.1, which also meets the needs of the children and centre.

 When proposing a ‘Performance Solution’ we take the approach to adopt the requirements of the BCA and AS1428.1 but apply the design guidelines of AS1428.3 Design for access and mobility – Requirements for children and adolescents with physical disabilities.
 We then assess the design against the performance requirements of FP2.1 to confirm the layout has been provided in a convenient location within or associated with a building, to the degree necessary, appropriate to—